7 Unique Ways to Save Money (Rewarding Yourself with a Brew)

 Most of us view saving money as drudgery.
 You just gotta do it, right?
 I mean, if we make some smart hard decisions and end up with more money in our bank account then we’ve done “the right thing”.
 And the right thing is good.
 But sometimes you need a little bit more.
 A kick in the pants maybe.
 Or something to get you motivated – like your own personal Richard Simmons cheering you on.
 Alright, maybe that’s a bit creepy.

 I don’t know about you, but the best motivation for me is a soul inspiring beautifully crafted brew.
 I’m not talking about that cheap stuff that you gotta drink uber cold so you can’t actually taste much (yeah, I’m talking about you Coors Light).
 I prefer my bottles without silly blue mountains and gimmicky vortex longnecks to funnel the beer out faster.
-In order to inspire you to save some money I’ve come up with a list of money saving ideas – complete with their perfect beer pairing.
+In order to inspire you to put some money in that piggy bank, I’ve come up with a list of money saving ideas – complete with their perfect beer pairing.

 You know how a glass of good red wine pairs perfectly with steak?
 Yeah, this is just like that.